England & Scotland: Lake District to Edinburgh | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-After an included breakfast, check out of the hotel and travel approximately 30 minutes to Edinburgh Airport for departing flights.
+After an included breakfast, check out of the hotel and travel approximately 30 minutes to Edinburgh Airport for your departing flight.

 Included Meals: Breakfast